Time Synchronization using PTP/IEEE1588

 - chrony - A NTP and PTP time synchronization daemon.
 It can be configured to listen to both NTP time sources via the Internet and a PTP master clock such as one provided by a GPS with PTP support.
 This will validate the time configuration makes sense given multiple time sources.

-Hardware and driver support
+2.2 Check hardware and driver support

 You can use the following command to check the hardware and driver support of the network interface: